 This Thanksgiving worksheet for kids is a great way to inspire conversation during the holiday.
 Get your children to put down their phones and walk around the holiday table in an attempt to get to know their family instead.
-The perfect holiday ice breaker!
+This Find Someone Who game is the perfect holiday ice breaker!

 Thanksgiving Worksheet For Kids – Find Someone Who Activity

-This Thanksgiving printable will encourage a day of no electronics!
+This Find Someone Who Thanksgiving printable will encourage a day of no electronics!
 Doesn’t that sound marvelous?
 I know, we struggle with getting the kids to plug into the experience whenever we go visit extended cousins and I think printable Thanksgiving games will help everyone do just that.

-Let’s talk a little bit about how it all works.
+Let’s talk a little bit about how a Find Someone Who game works.
 First, download your copy of this free Thanksgiving activity for kids.
 Click here to save a copy to your desktop.
 There are two different styles for you to choose from within the PDF.

 I would give a copy of this activity to each child that is attending the holiday dinner.
 If you have any adults that want to play along – please feel free to give them a page as well.
 The more the merrier!!